---

 The Amphitheater's location is North 34 degrees, 19.313 by West 117 degrees, 50.023 at 5642 feet.

 The facility has been fully restored!
 The electrical system at the facility has been reworked and some of the concrete has been dug up and has been replaced.
-Though there is water and electricity, neither have been turned on currently though I hope to see water restored by the times the campgrounds re-open.
+Though there used to be drinking water and electricity at the facility, the drinking water has not been repaired and the electricity has not been fully brought back to the facility, and there does not appear to be any expected further repairs to the electric system.

 The Amphitheater is often used for lectures about the flora and fauna of the San Gabriel Mountains, as well as for discussions about the history of Crystal Lake Camp Ground.
 The structure is also used by Boy Scouts and other groups.
 In the Summer it can get pretty hot in the thing, but it's a great place for night time gatherings.